-Provide up to $20,000 for U.S. undergraduate students to pursue their studies abroad in countries and regions deemed important to U.S. national security.
+Provide up to $30,000 to U.S. graduate students who are studying or conducting research on countries and regions deemed important to U.S. national security.
 Recipients must commit to one year of government service in a U.S. federal agency following graduation.
-Applications are due in early December.
-More information can be found on the International Fellowship Office’s website.
+Applications are due in early January.
+More information can be found on the Institute for Regional and International Studies website.

 Fulbright US Student Program (FUSP)